Construction & Transit Updates Impacting Toronto-Danforth

 Lane/Road Restrictions & Closures

-Initial construction will entail vehicle lane restrictions for eastbound lanes on Adelaide and Eastern.
+Initial construction will entail vehicle lane restrictions on Adelaide and Eastern.

 There will be periodic traffic restrictions on the DVP and nearby streets throughout the project.
 However, these disruptions will not all occur at the same time and all impacted roads will continue to stay open to traffic.

-One eastbound lane on both Eastern and Adelaide between Bayview and Sumach is closed until January 2025.
+- One eastbound lane on Adelaide between Eastern and Sumach is closed until spring 2025

 DVP off-ramp to Richmond Street